crispy-pepper/WRO_2024/README.md

 The battery serves as the power source for the vehicle, providing energy for all parts.
 The [Furitek Lizard Pro 30A/50A Brushless ESC](#engineering-materials) is connected to the battery to regulate the power delivered to the [Furitek Micro Komodo 1212 3450KV Brushless Motor](#engineering-materials).
 This ESC is required to ensure smooth acceleration and deceleration, protecting the motor from potential damage due to power surges.

-The Raspberry Pi, which acts as the vehicle's brain, has a power consumption of 1280mA under heavy stress, shown by studies.
+The Raspberry Pi, which acts as the vehicle's brain, has a power consumption of 1280mA under heavy stress (shown by studies).
 Given the battery's capabilities, this power draw is much less than what the battery can provide, allowing the Raspberry Pi to operate properly while managing all sensor inputs and processing.

 The vehicle's sensing capabilities include a [SainSmart Camera Module RPi3](#engineering-materials), which is used in both the open and obstacle challenges.
 The camera is equipped with a fish-eye lens, offering a wider field of view.
 This visual range enables the vehicle to detect obstacles, such as walls and pillars, and to more effectively process the surroundings.